koljapluemer/memorization.cafe/new-spec.md

 ## General Instructions

 - do not get confused by previously existing files or instructions.
 We're doing a major change, this document is your source of truth.
+- use JSON stringify if needed to make objects non-reactive before saving to dexie
+- use [toasts](src/app/toast.ts) to write user-understandable warnings, infos and errors (NOT console.).
+If showing an error, also display the actual shown error.

 ### Architecture